The subject of drinking alcohol and type 2 diabetes is important to many diabetics.

 Research shows that drinking between about two and four alcoholic drinks daily greatly reduces the risk of hyperglycemia in obese people.
 This, in turn, reduces the risk of diabetes.
 That’s because obesity increases the risk of hypoglycemia.
 But alcohol reduces the risk of hypoglycemia.20

 (U.S. guidelines identify one drink per day for women and two drinks per day for men as moderate drinking.
 This study defines having between about two and four drinks per day as light to moderate.
 It finds these levels provide health benefits.
 Official government guidelines are somewhat arbitrary.
-They are molded by social and political forces unrelated to health.
+That’s because they are molded by social and political forces.

 But doesn’t drinking contribute to weight gain?
 This common belief is not supported by medical research.
 See Alcohol, Calories & Weight Gain.